pabateman/kubectl-nsenter/README.md

 ## Known limitations

 - Unfortunately, there are only interactive session with tty allocating available.
-Will be fixed in future versions.
 - Currently there is no way to use this plugin on Windows because tty issues.